Modeling Unknown Stochastic Dynamical System via Autoencoder: Setup and preliminaries

 The numerical model \eqref{model} takes the form of a time stepper.
 It follows the data-driven modeling framework of flow map learning (FML) that was first proposed in \cite{qin2019data} for deterministic dynamical systems.
 (See \cite{Churchill_2023} for a review.)
 For modeling unknown stochastic systems, the work of \cite{chen2023learning} proposed a stochastic flow map learning (sFML) model

 where $\D_\Delta$ is a deterministic sub-map and $\S_\Delta$ a stochastic sub-map.
 The deterministic sub-map approximates the conditional mean of the system, and the stochastic sub-map takes the form of generated adversarial networks (GANs) to accomplish the approximation goal \eqref{weak}.
 (See \cite{chen2023learning} for details.)
-Though effective, GANs are known to be difficult to train to high accuracy, which is critical to achieve long-term predictive accuracy of the sFML model \eqref{model}.
+Though effective, GANs are known to be difficult to train to high accuracy, which is critical for achieving long-term predictive accuracy of the sFML model \eqref{model}.